What to Look for in a Financial Services Guide

 What Qualifications Should a Financial Planner Have?

-What financial planner aualifications should anadviser have
+What financial planner qualifications should an adviser have

 A qualified financial planner (or financial adviser) in Australia should meet minimum education standards, be authorised under an Australian Financial Services Licence (AFSL), appear on the ASIC Financial Adviser Register, and complete ongoing professional development.